New Farmer Training

 - Exploring the Small Farm Dream

-- Organic Vegetable Production
+- Introduction to Organic Vegetable Production

 - Vegetable Business Planner

 Trainees receive an average of 20 hours of training per week from early March through the end of October.
 The weekly schedule consists of a full day of production training every Monday as well as two additional four-hour blocks during the week.
 Monday sessions are structured learning opportunities formulated for the whole group.
 Weekday on-farm work blocks will be dedicated to crop projects (i.e. planting, hoeing, managing diseases/pests and harvesting your crop), management areas and equipment training.